perkowitz/issho/doc/hachi/modules/beat.md

 pattern in various ways to produce a fill.

-### Value buttons
+### Value Buttons and the Value Control

-These buttons can be used to select from a range of values; the purpose varies depending on the context.
+These buttons can be used to select from a range of values; the purpose varies depending on the context, as described elsewhere in this manual.
-The eight buttons represent eight values in the relevant numeric range, with the lowest value at the bottom and highest value at the top.
+The eight value buttons represent eight values in the relevant numeric range, with the lowest value at the bottom and highest value at the top.
-When a step is selected (by tapping it in either gate mode or velocity mode), the value buttons set the velocity of that step.
-After selecting a fill pattern for editing, the value buttons set the fill probability.
+Hachi can also be configured to accept a MIDI controller (a specified controller number on a specified channel)as the value controller.
+When the value buttons are active, a value received for this MIDI controller will set that value as if a value button had been pressed.
+Of course, the value controller has the full range of 128 values, instead of just eight with the buttons.

 ## Settings View